reduction-dev/reduction-site/docs/tutorials/sliding-windows.md

 More than tumbling windows, there's some nuance to sliding windows.
-For instance if just one event arrives for a user is it critical to emit all 10,080 windows for the week or do we just care when the value changes?
+For instance if just one event arrives for a user is it critical to emit all 10,080 windows for a minute-sliding week or do we just care when the value changes?

 As we implement this "total page views count by user in the last seven days" feature, we'll focus on the common use case of keeping a database fresh.
 This